 Google Nest Mini vs Google Home Mini: price and availability

-Happily, the new Google Nest Mini is exactly the same price, so you won’t be paying a premium to get your hands on the newer Google Assistant speaker.
+Happily, the new Google Nest Mini costs exactly the same as the Home Mini's RRP, so you won’t be paying a premium to get your hands on the newer Google Assistant speaker.

 The Google Nest Mini will be available to buy from October 22, and it’s not clear whether the original Google Home Mini will be discontinued to make way for its successor.

 Google Nest Mini vs Google Home Mini: design